Ethorbit/steamcmd-server-docker/README.md

 These are the command line options (launch options and server commands) to run the server with, which contain: map, tick rate, rcon password, etc. (See https://developer.valvesoftware.com/wiki/Command_Line_Options)

+This **WILL NOT** work if running from a mounted directory that already has a start.sh file inside, edit that instead if it exists.

 * `USER_ID` `GROUP_ID`

 The user and group ids that the docker container will run under.
 If you plan to mount the container to your system, you'll want this to match the user you plan to modify the files on (so that there's no permission issues)